InfiniTimeOrg/InfiniTime/doc/MemoryAnalysis.md

  - https://www.embedded.com/mastering-stack-and-heap-for-system-reliability-part-3-avoiding-heap-errors/

 ## LVGL
-I did a deep analysis of the usage of the buffer dedicated for lvgl (managed by lv_mem).
+I did a deep analysis of the usage of the buffer dedicated to lvgl (managed by lv_mem).
 This buffer is used by lvgl to allocated memory for drivers (display/touch), screens, themes, and all widgets created by the apps.

 The usage of this buffer can be monitored using this code :